abdullahmAI/Structured-Extraction-of-Echocardiography-Reports-using-DeepSeek-R1-Python/README.md

    - Optionally includes variable styles, abbreviations, and clinical phrasing

 2. **Model Inference:**
-   - A prompt is sent to a locally running Ollama model (e.g., `llama3`)
+   - A prompt is sent to a locally running Ollama model (`DeepSeek-R1`)
    - The model parses and returns a structured JSON/dictionary with the target fields

 3. **Output:**